ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 A very recent extension of the SAFT‑VR Mie equation is the SAFT‑VRQ Mie equation developed by Aasen et al. (2019) in which the underlying Mie potential is modified using a Feynman–Hibbs potential, which means that a single species is represented by a sum of three Mie potentials.
 This method attempts to classically account for quantum effects present in small species such as helium, hydrogen and neon.
 Unfortunately, this equation is limited to just the monomer term and, even then, it is very computationally intensive.
-We do note that the current implementation in `Clapeyron` can only model pure component properties, but we will extend this to mixtures in future versions.

 #### SAFT‑$\gamma$ Mie